 Preparation for the Clinic

-1. Poster preparation
+1. Poster presentation

 Prepare a poster presentation to share your research.